-Time and weather are colluding to wreak havoc on your windows, siding, roof and porches.
+Time and weather are colluding to wreak havoc on your windows, siding, roof, and porches.
 You might not have noticed, but buyers certainly will.
-Luckily, a thorough cleaning to remove built-up grime and debris can get your home looking brand new again.
+Luckily, thorough cleaning to remove built-up grime and debris can get your home looking brand new again.

-So, how does you go about cleaning the exterior of your house?
+So, how do you go about cleaning the exterior of your house?
 It’s all about taking a smart and safe approach so you don’t do any harm to the property (or yourself!)

 To Pressure Wash, Or Not to Pressure Wash